 - join% If present, this is the new joining method of the channel.
 If this is omitted, no change is made to an existing channel; a new channel is given mode 0.
-The data point joining methods are: - 0 Not joined by lines (this is the default joining method) - 1 Joined by lines.
-The line styles are set by XYDrawMode(). - 2 Joined by lines and also connect the first and last data points to form a loop. - col% If present, this sets the index of the colour in the colour palette to use for this channel.
+The data point joining methods are: - 0 Not joined by lines (this is the default joining method). - 1 Joined by lines.
+The line styles are set by XYDrawMode(). - Joined by lines and also connect the first and last data points to form a loop. - 3 Not joined by lines, but the channel data is filled with the channel fill colour. - 4 Joined by lines and filled with the channel fill colour set by XYColour(). - col% If present, this sets the index of the colour in the colour palette to use for this channel.
 There are 40 colours with indices 0 to 39.
 If omitted, the colour of an existing channel is not changed.
 The default colour for a new channel is the colour that a user has chosen for an ADC channel in a time window. - Returns The highest channel number that was affected or a negative error code.
 When you create a channel, the value returned is the new channel number.